Alfresco/acs-packaging/docs/micrometer/README.md

 > This feature is enterprise only!

-We have defined the main property metrics.enabled which defaults to false.
+We have defined the main property `metrics.enabled` which defaults to `false`.
 If turned off, the web-script API will return 404.

 :warning: In case you want to enable REST metrics with path enabled, make sure your Prometheus instance can cope with the amount of time series that will be created, or ensure relabeling is done in scrapping configuration to reduce the amount of time series.
-In the example below, `metricRelabelings` are used to extract the version, model and endpoint of the REST API from the `servicePath` label and then drop the inital label, thus avoiding to create huge amounts of time series.
+In the example below, `metricRelabelings` are used to extract the version, model and endpoint of the REST API from the `servicePath` label and then drop the initial label, thus avoiding the creation of huge numbers of time series.

 Once the Alfresco endpoint is configured to expose metrics, Prometheus must be configured to scrape the endpoint.
 The following is an example of a Prometheus